basstraining/pitch_predictor/README.md

 ![image](https://github.com/basstraining/pitch_predictor/blob/main/images/confusionmatrixMLP.png)

 Because we are unable to pull features from the neural network we will create another pipeline using a RandomForestClassifier and ran a GridSearchCV for hyperparamater tuning.
-This allowed us to see the Feature Importances:
+This allowed us to see the most important features for our model:

 ![image](https://github.com/basstraining/pitch_predictor/blob/main/images/feature_importance_screenshot.png)